MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/manage-personal-data.md

 Microsoft Customer Support Services (CSS) will send you a confirmation email that the data has been deleted.

 ## Exporting personal data
 When you use the AADRM PowerShell cmdlets, the personal data is made available for search and export as a PowerShell object.
-The PowerShell object can be converted into JSON and saved by using the `ConvertTo-Json` commandlet.-->
+The PowerShell object can be converted into JSON and saved by using the `ConvertTo-Json` cmdlet.

 ## Restricting the use of personal data for profiling or marketing without consent
 Azure Information Protection follows Microsoft's [privacy terms](https://privacy.microsoft.com/privacystatement) for profiling or marketing based on personal data.